aws-observability/terraform-aws-observability-accelerator/docs/eks/multiaccount.md

 # AWS EKS Cross Account Observability

-This example shows how to use the [AWS Observability Accelerator](https://github.com/aws-observability/terraform-aws-observability-accelerator), with two or more EKS cluster in multiple AWS accounts and verify the collected metrics from all the clusters in the dashboards of a common `Amazon Managed Grafana` workspace in a central monitoring account.
+This example shows how to use the [AWS Observability Accelerator](https://github.com/aws-observability/terraform-aws-observability-accelerator), with two or more EKS clusters in multiple AWS accounts and verify the collected metrics from all the clusters in the dashboards of a common `Amazon Managed Grafana` workspace in a central monitoring account.

 ## Prerequisites